matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ## Prerequisite

-This guide assumes that you are familiar with the [Go programming](https://go.dev/doc/) language Also, the required version is >= 1.17 and Go modules were used.
+This guide assumes that you are familiar with the [Go programming](https://go.dev/doc/) language.
+Also, the required version is >= 1.17 and Go modules are required.

 ## Installation

 To install the SDK with the `go get` command, run the following: